-Students shall not possess cell phones, PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers and any electronic devices during the instructional day at school or school-related events.
+Students shall not possess cell phones, PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers and electronic devices during the instructional day at school or school-related events.
 Subject to the Search and Seizure Practices and Procedures, the possession of such electronic devices during those restricted times constitutes the consent to search for and confiscate the device(s) by school personnel.
-Confiscated devices may only be returned to a parent or guardian at the end of the school day.
+Confiscated devices may be returned at the end of the school day.